NathanGloyn/Simple.Data.AspNet.Identity.Sample/MVC5/Readme.md

 projects Nuget packages to ensure all the necessary dependencies are installed.

 ## Nuget
-The easiest way to get this sample is to create an empty Web Project then install the Nuget pkg with the following command:
+The easiest way to get this sample is to create an empty Web Project and then install the following Nuget pkg:

-Install-Package Simple.Data.AspNet.Identity.MVC5.Standard.Sample
+Install-Package Simple.Data.AspNet.Identity.MVC5.Sample

 Doing this will create the database for you as well as installing all the necessary dependencies